 Alex Fielding and Camryn Barnes have discovered that they are twins with magical powers and are princesses from the magical kingdom of Coventry who were hidden on Earth for their own protection.
 Alex is now staying with Camryn’s adopted family so that she can attend college.
 Their real mother Queen Miranda requests that they return to Coventry.
 Alex is too busy at school but Camryn agrees to go.
 Once in Coventry, Camryn thinks she hears the father they have never met calling from the Darkness for her to set him free.
 Neither her mother nor Alex believes her.
 Meanwhile, Alex becomes friendly with Camryn’s former boyfriend Marcus at university, much to the upset of Camryn.

-Twitches (2005), based on a series of popular books for teenage girls, was a modest success on the Disney Channel.
-It was largely put together to feature twins Tia and Tamera Mowry who appeared together in the sitcom Sister, Sister (1994-9).
+Twitches (2005) was a modest success on the Disney Channel.
+This was based on a popular books for teenage girls by H. B. Gilmour and Randi Reisfeld, which runs to ten books published between 2001-2004.
+The films were was largely put together to feature twins Tia and Tamera Mowry who appeared together in the sitcom Sister, Sister (1994-9).
 In Twitches, the two played twin sisters who grow up with different families and discover that they have magical powers and are heirs to a magical kingdom after they meet by accident at the mall.
 The Mowry twins and almost the entire cast and production crew have teamed returned for this sequel.

 I must confess I have no patience for the Mowry twins and their constant airheaded natter, which was allowed to take over Twitches.
 Sitting down to watch them again in Twitches Too was something one had to regard as professional duty conducted through gritted teeth.
 To this film’s credit, the Mowry twins’ airheaded babble is kept in check and not allowed to take over as much as it did in the first film.
 Even so, every time the two turn to face each other and scream in excitement, the effect for anyone outside the intended teenage girl demographic is the cinematic equivalent of nails scratched on a blackboard.